Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 And they are right.

-Dovetails are unique among ways to join wood in that they multiple the surface area of the wood joint.
-While learning to to join wooden dovetails takes some practice, the benefits are huge:
+While learning to join wooden dovetails takes some practice, the benefits are enormous:

 • Visually appealing.
-While some joints attempt to conceal what they are doing, dovetails are built to be highlighted.
+While some joints attempt to conceal their actions, dovetails are built to be highlighted.

 Loose Tenon Joint